Time Well Spent

 Who are volunteers?

 Volunteers have fewer rights and less legal protection than paid staff, because relevant legislation – such as the Equality Act 2010 and the Employment Rights Act 1996 – does not apply to volunteers.
-There have, however, been some rare cases in which volunteers successfully claimed such rights by showing that, from a legal point of view, they had an employment relationship with their organisation.
+However, there have been some rare cases where volunteers successfully claimed such rights by showing that they had an employment relationship with their organisation from a legal point of view.

 Volunteers should, of course, be treated fairly and with respect.
-An organisation that treated volunteers badly would struggle to keep volunteers, and face negative publicity.
-Organisations should know about volunteering good practice, and get support and resources from NCVO and local volunteer centres to make sure they use the right structures and approach.
+An organisation that treats volunteers badly will struggle to keep volunteers and face negative publicity.
+Volunteer-involving organisations should keep up to date with volunteering good practice.

 Equality Act 2010

 The Equality Act 2010 combined previous anti-discrimination legislation into one act of parliament.
-The Equality and Human Rights Commission (EHRC) said it 'simplifies, strengthens and harmonises the current legislation to provide Britain with a new discrimination law which protects individuals from unfair treatment and promotes a fair and more equal society'.
+The Equality and Human Rights Commission (EHRC) says it ‘provides Britain with a discrimination law which protects individuals from unfair treatment and promotes a fair and more equal society’.

 The act protects people from discrimination on specified grounds (called 'protected characteristics') in employment and when using goods and services.
 However, volunteers generally don’t fall into either of these categories.
 They’re not included in the definition of employment in the Equality Act 2010: